MileHacker Logo

 Architectural Blend

-Cho Lon's buildings display an unique mix of traditional Chinese and French colonial styles.
+Cho Lon's buildings display an unique mix of customary Chinese and The french language colonial styles.

 Markets